 from Italy – Leiden University Centre for Linguistics, The Netherlands.

-Sara Petrollino is university lecturer at Leiden University Centre for Linguistics, The Netherlands, and fellow member of the African Studies Center of Leiden University.
+Sara Petrollino is university lecturer at Leiden University Centre for Linguistics, The Netherlands.
 She works on languages of East Africa, with a focus on language description and anthropological linguistics.
 She has been involved in various digital humanities events, see for example the workshop Digital Humanities: the perspective of Africa at the Lorentz Center, the panel on African languages and digital humanities at DH2019, and the Africa forum at DH2020.

 Keywords: African languages; Anthropological Linguistics, LT4ALL (Language technologies for All)

 Emmanuel Ngué Um

 from Cameroon – University of Yaoundé I (tenure), University of Ngaoundéré (appointment) and CERDOTOLA (Consultancy)

 Associate Professor in Linguistics; Head of the Department of Cameroonian Languages and Cultures at ENS Bertoua (Cameroon); Director of the Archive of Languages and Oral Resources of Africa (ALORA); Member of the Governance Committee of ELP; Member of the Committee of HumaNum.

 My research interests lie at the intersection of languages, cultures, and technology.
 I have initial training in descriptive linguistics with primary focus on Bantu languages.

 Keywords: Language, Culture, Technology, Africa